flatironinstitute/nemos/docs/how_to_guide/plot_05_transformer_basis.md

 out = composite_basis.to_transformer().fit_transform(inp)
 ```

-If the input is 1D or 2D, the number of columns,
+If the input is 1D or 2D, it also accepts the number of columns:
 ```{code-cell} ipython3

 composite_basis.set_input_shape(5, 1)
 out = composite_basis.to_transformer().fit_transform(inp)
 ```

-A tuple containing the shapes of all axis other than the first,
+A tuple containing the shapes of all the axes other than the first,
 ```{code-cell} ipython3

 composite_basis.set_input_shape((5,), (1,))